EnsoBuild/sdk-ts/docs/ShortcutsApi.md

 let spender: string; //Ethereum address of the spender of the tokenIn (optional) (default to undefined) let ignoreAggregators: Array<string>; //A list of swap aggregators to be ignored from consideration (optional) (default to undefined)

-const { status, data } = await apiInstance.bundleControllerBundleShortcutTransaction(
+const { status, data } = await apiInstance.bundleShortcutTransaction(
     fromAddress,
     actionToBundle,
     chainId,